himanshuchauhan981/Form-Registration-and-Validation-using-Javascript/README.md

-# Form Registration and Validation using Javascript
+# Form Registration and Validation using JavaScript

+This project is about Form Registration and Validation.
+User would enter details like Name, Email Address, Password etc. All the validation is being done using the JavaScript.